 What is the difference between bias testing and fairness testing?

-Bias testing measures whether a model responds differently to identical inputs that differ only in demographic signals like a patient’s name or gender.
+Bias testing measures whether a model responds differently to identical inputs that differ only in demographic signals, such as a patient’s name or gender.
 Fairness testing measures whether a model performs equally across demographic groups in aggregate.
 A model can pass one and fail the other.
 LangTest runs both.

 Why is data leakage testing required before clinical AI deployment?

-HIPAA has no grace period for AI.
-A model that surfaces patient identifiers in outputs, even intermittently, creates a reportable breach.
-Leakage testing confirms whether PHI is appearing in model outputs before the model goes live, not after.
+Under HIPAA, organizations are responsible for preventing PHI from appearing in AI model outputs.
+A model that surfaces patient identifiers intermittently may create reportable breach exposure.
+Leakage testing confirms whether PHI is appearing in model outputs before the model goes live.

 What do regulators require from AI evaluation documentation?

 Under the EU AI Act, enforced from August 2026, and ACA Section 1557 already in force in the US, regulators require versioned, reproducible, structured test results showing evaluation across demographic dimensions, identified failures, and documented remediation steps.
-Benchmark accuracy scores alone do not satisfy this requirement.
+Versioned test results from LangTest, with per-dimension pass rates and documented remediations, address these documentation requirements directly.
+Organizations subject to these regulations should consult their own compliance counsel to determine what the rules require for their specific systems and operations.